ivanotartaro/introductoryProgramAltimetrik/studyMaterial/README.md

 ## About

-This is where all the study material will be linked.
+This is where all the study material generated through **Become a Front End Developer with Altimetrik** bootcamp will be ordered and linked to the handbook.

+# **Become a Front End Developer with Altimetrik.**

 ## Agile Methodologies and Scrum
   - [Agile](https://docs.google.com/document/d/1cX7EB7_SSi_8QXasacWMSBLyzs0M_1udCuQatMJe6qk/edit#heading=h.xrcolke4ykat).